runekaagaard/mcp-redmine/README.md

 - `REDMINE_URL`: URL of your Redmine instance (required)
 - `REDMINE_API_KEY`: Your Redmine API key (required, see below for how to get it)
+- `REDMINE_REQUEST_INSTRUCTIONS`: Path to a file containing additional instructions for the redmine_request tool (optional)

 ## Getting Your Redmine API Key